mvolkmann/blog/src/bun.md

 ## Unit Tests

-Bun has builtin support for implementing and running unit tests.
+Bun has builtin support for implementing and running unit tests that are mostly compatible with Jest.

 Suppose we have the following code in the file `math.ts`: